 “We have enough inventory so we’ve suspended production,” Roberts said.
 “We haven’t stopped for good.
 At this point, we will simply treat it as a supply and demand situation.”

-… The disc camera, which uses film on a plastic disc that is inserted into the camera, was introduced six years ago as a moderate-priced alternative for the customer who didn’t want to spend a lot of money for a 35mm camera, but wanted something more than the inexpensive 110-format.
+… Kodak’s Disc camera, which uses film on a plastic disc that is inserted into the camera, was introduced six years ago as a moderate-priced alternative for the customer who didn’t want to spend a lot of money for a 35mm camera, but wanted something more than the inexpensive 110-format.

 It was introduced before the “easy-to-use” 35mm cameras arrived on store shelves.
 The list price of the basic disc camera is $44.
 Kodak has sold more than 25 million disc cameras and “certainly does not consider them a failure,” Roberts said Monday.